 - solicitor settlement letter showing settlement date (cannot be future dated and must be less than 3 months old)

 - ASIC company extract

-- copy of the lease (minimum 3 years) registered with Land and Property Information.
+- copy of the lease (minimum 3 years) registered with NSW Land Registry Services.

 - estimated cost of the building work for labour and materials